-ECOS is looking for experts in the field of energy-related products under the ecodesign framework to provide us with technical and scientific input and represent ECOS position in the development of standards.
+ECOS is looking for experts in the field of Circular Economy & plastics to represent and defend environmental interests in the development of standards.
+Our experts provide us with technical and scientific input and represent us in technical standardisation and policy discussions.

 ECOS is co-funded by the European Commission and EFTA